ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 the simulation of a fixed, predetermined crop rotation is hardly realistic.
 Instead, farm managers often have a couple of typical cropping strategies, between which they will shift quite flexibly based on changing context conditions.
 For example, in south-east Queensland, farmers can flexibly change between summer- and winter-dominant cropping patterns based on seasonally changing water availability and soil moisture storage from preceding months.
-Another driver of rapid shifts in crop choice can be pest outbreaks (such as the shift out of maize following the first appearance and spread of fall armyworm in Australia) or pronounced and sudden changes in price incentives (for example, as a consequence to the 30% tariff imposed on chickpea and lentil imports into India in 2017).
+Another driver of rapid shifts in crop choice can be pest outbreaks (such as the transition out of maize following the introduction and spread of fall armyworm in Australia) or pronounced and sudden changes in price incentives (for example, as a consequence to the 30% tariff imposed on chickpea and lentil imports into India in 2017).

 In this section, we will explore how to define such flexible cropping sequences that dynamically determine crop choice based on external conditions.